A Detailed Guide to Different Types of Proxy Servers

 • Mobile Proxies

-These types of proxies are issued from servers in data centers and are known for their speed and efficiency.
+Datacenter IPs are issued from servers in data centers and are known for speed and cost-efficiency.
+The tradeoff: they’re easier for some sites to detect/flag as they have non-residential IP addresses.

 Proxy Servers by Implementation